GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 logs jib-cache
 ```

-You should still see the files beging downloaded but let's
+You should still see the files being downloaded but let's
 run the same build a second time.

 ```bash